Food loss and waste: France

 In France, approximately 1.3–1.9 million tonnes of food waste is produced every year, or between 20 and 30 kilograms per person per year.
 Out of the 10 million tonnes of food that is either lost or wasted in the country, 7.1 million tonnes of food wasted in the country, only 11% comes from supermarkets.
 Not only does this cost the French €16 billion per year, but also the negative impact on the environment is also shocking.
 In France, food waste emits 15.3 million tonnes of CO2, which represents 3% of the country's total CO2 emission.
 In response to this issue, in 2016, France became the first country in the world to pass a unanimous legislation that bans supermarkets from throwing away or destroying unsold food.
 Instead, supermarkets are expected to donate such food to charities and food banks.
 In addition to donating food, many businesses claim to prevent food waste by selling soon-to-be wasted products at discounted prices.
 The National Pact Against Food Waste in France has outlined eleven measures to achieve a food waste reduction by half by 2025.

 Hungary

-According to the research of National Food Chain Safety Office in 2019 based on the official EU methodological framework, an average Hungarian consumer generates 68 kg food waste annually.
-49% of this amount would be avoidable.
+According to the research of the Hungarian national food waste prevention programme, Project Wasteless, hosted by the National Food Chain Safety Office, an average Hungarian consumer generated 68 kg food waste annually in 2016, and 49% of this amount could have been prevented (avoidable food waste).
+The research team replicated the study in 2019, According to the second measurement, food waste generated by the Hungarian households was estimated to be 65.5 kg per capita annually.
+Between the two periods, a 4% decrease was observed, despite significant economic expansion, likely due to the very intense media campaign of Project Wasteless.
+COVID-19 significantly affected the food waste behaviour of Hungarians: while the total food waste basically did not change, the edible (avoidable) and inedible (unavoidable) fractions show a particular transformation.
+Spending more time at home the discarded leftovers were reduced, resulting in a drop from 32 to 25 kg/capita/year in avoidable food waste, while home cooking became more prevalent, contributing to a significant rise in the amount of unavoidable food waste from 31 to 36 kg/capita/year.
+The last measurement in 2022 reports 59.9 kg/capita/year food waste production in the households, and the avoidable food waste part of it is 24 kg (40%).
+This indicates a reduction of 12% in total food waste and a reduction of 27% in avoidable food waste since the first measurement in 2016.

-The research team (Wasteless project) replicated the study in 2019 involving 165 households.
-According to the data, food waste generated by the Hungarian households was estimated to be 65.5 kg per capita annually.
-Between the two periods, a 4% decrease was observed, despite significant economic expansion.
+In 2021, The Hungarian Parliament passed a law dealing with food waste.